Cog-Creators/Red-DiscordBot/docs/cog_guides/core.rst

 **Description**

 View the End User Data statements of each 3rd-party module.

+This will send an attachment with the End User Data statements of all loaded 3rd party cog.

 .. _core-command-mydata-forgetme: